arangodb/docs/3.11/graphs-pregel.md

 main memory by default.
 For large datasets, this can cause problems, as servers may run out of memory while loading the data.

-To avoid running out of memory, you can start Pregel jobs with the `useMemoryMaps` attribute set to `true`.
-This makes the algorithms use memory-mapped files as a backing storage in case of huge datasets.
-Falling back to memory-mapped files might make the computation disk-bound, but may be the only way to complete the computation at all.

-Parts of the Pregel temporary results (aggregated messages) may also be stored in the main memory, and currently the aggregation cannot fall back to memory-mapped files.
+Parts of the Pregel temporary results (aggregated messages) may also be stored in the main memory.
 That means, if algorithms need to store a lot of result messages temporarily, they may consume a lot of the main memory.

 In general, it is also recommended to set the `store` attribute of Pregel jobs